 Volunteering and education services

-Volunteering for community service often is overlooked as a business-building strategy.
-But it can be a very effective way of growing your business.
-Harris noted that Notaries tend to be good hearted and public-service oriented.
-So becoming involved with community service organizations and projects is a natural fit.
+Volunteering for community service is often overlooked as a business-building strategy, but it can be a very effective way of growing your business.
+Harris noted that Notaries tend to be good-hearted and public-service-oriented, so becoming involved with community service organizations and projects is a natural fit.

 You also may offer various education services.
 For many years, Harris has offered Notary training at a local community college, helping fellow Notaries keep up their duties and law changes.
 She also organizes mentoring and education groups in her Maryland community.

 Another opportunity to consider is volunteering for government initiatives, such as becoming an election judge.
 This person serves the public during elections and ensures fair and proper procedures are followed.
 Depending on the state, it also could be a paid position.
-You also cold work as a check-in judge, an election judge trainer or a “watcher” ensuring people are behaving according to protocol.
+You also could work as a check-in judge, an election judge trainer or a “watcher” ensuring people are behaving according to protocol.
 Just Google your state Board of Elections to get more information.

 Specialty business offerings

 Apart from community service, there are any number of types of specialty work you can do to build your Notary business in addition to your regular duties.
-One possible option becoming a wedding officiant.
+One possible option is becoming a wedding officiant.
 Check your state’s laws first, as some states don’t allow Notaries to perform weddings.
 In some cases, you can become an ordained minister to overcome the hurdle, Harris said.

 Other specialties include immigration forms specialist and field inspector.
 The inspector’s duties include traveling to visit properties or vehicles to inspect damage or verify assets and take photos to send to insurance companies.